casid/jte/jte-models/README.md

     // or to configure the generator:
     /*
     jteExtension("gg.jte.models.generator.ModelExtension") {
-        // Target language (Java and Kotlin are supported).
-"Java" is the default. property("language", "java")
+        // Target language ("Java" and "Kotlin" are supported).
+"Java" is the default. property("language", "Java")

         // Annotations to add to generated interfaces and classes property("interfaceAnnotation", "@foo.bar.MyAnnotation")